SanRaph/drohealthapiassessment/README.md

 ### Predict menstruation cycles

-##### This is a REST API REST API that helps estimate a woman’s period cycles within a specific timeframe
+##### A REST API that helps predict a woman’s period cycles within a specific timeframe

 * [x] Getting Started
-To run this application locally:
+To run this application on your machine:

 * [x] Open up terminal (on MacOS) and switch directory to Desktop by running: